Kongzted/PokemonGo-Bot-Updater/README.md

 # PokemonGo-Bot-Updater
-# Made by: Kongzted Development
+Made by: Kongzted Development

+# Using:
 1. Download 'PokemonGo-Bot-Updater.rar' file here.

 2. Create a folder where the script and bot can be placed in.